NASA's Cold Atom Laboratory: Five Years of Quantum Science Operations in Space: Instrument Design and Operations

 \subsection{Operational Concept}

 The CAL Operations Team operates the CAL Flight Instrument from the Earth Orbiting Missions Operations Center at JPL\@.
 Communication with the payload is over the Ku-band IP service through ISS Payload Operations at the Huntsville Operations Support Center (HOSC) at Marshall Space Flight Center (MSFC).
-The ground-to-station data link is provided by the Tracking and Data Relay Satellite System (TDRSS), a network of communications satellites and ground stations used to provide a near-continuous real-time communications relay with the ISS\@.
-All data is transferred to and from the instrument using the delay tolerant networking (DTN) functionality provided by MSFC's Tele\-science Resource Kit (TReK) software suite, and TReK's CCSDS File Delivery Protocol (CFDP) utility provides a standardized transport mechanism for file transfers over the DTN.
-A diagram of the CAL mission operations architecture is provided in Fig.~\ref{fig:MOSGDS}.
+The ground-to-station data link is provided by the Tracking and Data Relay Satellite System (TDRSS), a network of communications satellites and ground stations used to provide a near-continuous real\-time communications relay with the ISS\@.
+Data to and from the instrument are routed via two pipelines: For recorded engineering and science data as well as command file uplinks, CAL uses the delay tolerant networking (DTN) functionality provided by MSFC's Tele\-science Resource Kit (TReK) software suite.
+TReK's CCSDS File Delivery Protocol (CFDP) utility provides a standardized transport mechanism for file transfers over the DTN\@.
+For real\-time commanding, CAL uses a UDP stream from the ISS provided by HOSC's Ku-Band UDP Direct Downlink service.
+This UDP stream also serves as the pipeline for the live health and status telemetry flow from the instrument.
+These data pathways are illustrated in Fig.~\ref{fig:MOSGDS}.

-The operator interface to the Flight Instrument is provided via a Windows Remote Desktop session on the ground data system (GDS) computer, and experimental definition tables are executed on the Flight Instrument via sequence control by the CAL flight software.
+The operator interface to the Flight Instrument is provided via a Remote Desktop session on the ground computer, and experimental definition tables are executed on the Flight Instrument via sequence control by the CAL flight software.
 Science definition tables are developed by the PI Science Teams working with the CAL Team at JPL, and all new tables and sequences are flight rule checked before upload to the Flight instrument.
-Once on the Flight Instrument, the instrument operator will queue the science table into the flight software's ``Sequence Engine,'' and the table can then be executed according to a time series of commands as specified in the corresponding time sequence file.
+Once on the Flight Instrument, the instrument operator queues the science table into the flight software's ``Sequence Engine'' where it can then be executed according to a time series of commands as specified in the corresponding time sequence file.